bakpakin/Fennel/README.md

 Eventually, I also hope to add optional source maps, either embedded in the comments of the generated code, or in separate files.
 An optional standard library also needs to be made.

+There is a `#fennel` IRC channel on Freenode where some Fennel users and contributors discuss.

 ## Lua API

 The fennel module exports the following functions.
 Most functions take